 Publications and Other Design Jobs

-- A minimum of six to eight business weeks is required for the design process from the time final, approved, proofread copy is submitted.
+- Depending on the complexity of the job, a minimum of four to eight business weeks is required for the design process from the time final, approved, proofread copy is submitted.
 You may submit text along with the Project Request Form or by e-mail to the assigned project manager.

 - Text is not considered approved until it has been reviewed by the Communications Office which requires at least two business days.

 - Most print jobs require an additional two business weeks once the design process is completed.

 - Mail house services require seven to ten business days; however this does not include postal delivery which may require an additional two to ten business days.